lancedb/lancedb/docs/src/guides/storage.md

 !!! tip "Automatic cleanup for failed writes"

     LanceDB uses [multi-part uploads](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpuoverview.html) when writing data to S3 in order to maximize write speed.
 LanceDB will abort these uploads when it shuts down gracefully, such as when cancelled by keyboard interrupt.
-However, in the rare case than LanceDB crashes, it is possible that some data will be left lingering in your account.
-To cleanup this data, we recommend (as AWS themselves do) to setup a lifecycle rule to delete in progress uploads after 7 days.
+However, in the rare case that LanceDB crashes, it is possible that some data will be left lingering in your account.
+To cleanup this data, we recommend (as AWS themselves do) that you setup a lifecycle rule to delete in-progress uploads after 7 days.
 See the AWS guide:

     **[Configuring a bucket lifecycle configuration to delete incomplete multipart uploads](https://docs.aws.amazon.com/AmazonS3/latest/userguide/mpu-abort-incomplete-mpu-lifecycle-config.html)**